weiya711/sam-artifact/README.md

     number of nonzeros (nnz), `NNZ`, and dense dimension size, `DIMSIZE`.
 We assume the matrices are square as in the Extensor evaluation.
 The files follow the naming scheme `extensor_mtx/extensor_NNZ_DIMSIZE.mtx`
 - Next, choose one of the three options to run:
-    - The second argument of all scripts can either take a `0` or `1`, where `0` omits checking against the gold numpy computation and `1` checks against gold.
-Changing the `0` to `1` will increase the compute runtime of all three scripts.

   1. Run `./scripts/few_points_memory_model_runner.sh` to run a restricted set of experiments (8) from Figure 15 on page 12 of our paper that will take 8 compute-hours to run.
     ```
     ./scripts/few_points_memory_model_runner.sh memory_config_extensor_17M_llb.yaml 0
     ```
+    - The second argument of this script can either take a `0` or `1`, where `0` omits checking against the gold numpy computation and `1` checks against gold.
     - *NOTE:* Running with gold (1 as the second argument) will take 20 compute-hours.

   2. Run `./scripts/full_memory_model_runner.sh` to run the full set of points from Figure 15 on page 12 that will take 64 compute-hours.
 The full command is:
     ```
     ./scripts/full_memory_model_runner.sh memory_config_extensor_17M_llb.yaml 0
     ```
+    - The second argument of this script can either take a `0` or `1`, where `0` omits checking against the gold numpy computation and `1` checks against gold.
     - *NOTE:* Running with gold (1 as the second argument) will take XX compute-hours.

   3. Run `./scripts.ext_runner.sh` to run a single point from Figure 15 on page 12 that will take variable time depending on which point is chosen.
 The full command is: